I have found a ton of inquiries on my credit report, how much are they hurting my score?

 Dispute Unknown Inquiries

-If you have inquiries that you don’t recognize you can dispute them, or if you are in our credit repair program we can remove credit inquiries for you.
-But there are two special cases where even a ton of inquiries will have only a small effect on your scores.
+If you have inquiries that you don’t recognize you can dispute them, but before you make the effort it may help to know that there are two special cases where even a ton of inquiries will have only a small effect on your scores.

 The FICO Exceptions